Table of Contents

 4G Router

-An internet connection is essential for the system to function.
+An internet connection is essential for the operation of the system.
 If no connection is available, Climkit can provide it via a 4G Router equipped with an active multi-operator SIM card.

 Using the Climkit TRB140 4G Router has several advantages: